coder-selvarajan/enlighten/README.md

 # Enlighten

-This repository contains my hugo site(with source) that is built to keep all my notes/documentations I take during the technical learnings under one roof.
-I have used [Hugo Book](https://github.com/alex-shpak/hugo-book) theme to have pleasing doc look on my text.
+This repository contains the source of my wiki site built in [Hugo](https://gohugo.io).
+The site displays all my notes that I took during my technical learnings.
+I have used [Hugo Book](https://github.com/alex-shpak/hugo-book) theme to have pleasing doc look on my notes.

 | The site is hosted [here](https://coder-selvarajan.github.io/enlighten/docs/).